Six Things for Parents to Consider When Saving for College

 #2 – Where’s the money?

 If you think your family will qualify for need-based financial aid, you might want to keep college funds in your name rather than giving them to your child.
 Typically around 20 percent of a student’s savings are expected to go towards college costs in a given year when calculating need-based aid.
-However, just five percent of the parents’ savings are expected to go towards college costs.
+However, under six percent of the parents’ savings are expected to go towards college costs.

 #3 -- Uniform Gifts to Minors Act (“UGMA”) or Uniform Transfers to Minors Act (“UTMA”) Accounts.